pingcap/docs/sql/tidb-specific.md

 - Scope: SESSION | GLOBAl
 - Default value: 0
 - This variable indicates whether to import data from the dump file currently.
-- When the variable is set to 1, the unique index constraint is not checked to speed up importing.
+- To speed up importing, the unique index constraint is not checked when the variable is set to 1.
 - This variable is only used by Lightning.
 Do not modify it.

 ### tidb_opt_agg_push_down